ahupowerdns/corona-science/corona-science.md

-This kind of testing may have a role, but it is no substitute for doing [PCR](https://berthub.eu/articles/posts/dna-grep-2019-ncov/), which takes hours, requires special equipment and is quite laborious, because it takes a long time for antibodies to appear.
+This kind of testing may have a role, but it is no substitute for doing [PCR](https://berthub.eu/articles/posts/dna-grep-2019-ncov/), which takes hours, requires special equipment and is quite laborious, but can detect the disease at an early stage.

 A brief intermezzo: reading about medical breakthroughs
 -------------------------------------------------------